AmoyCherry/fuzz-with-LLM/documents/notes/design.md

 ### Identifiers

-We can identify the pattern of "**&(0x...)=**..." (assign the right value string or struct * to the addr) for each kind of syscall and extract them to build the map (e.g. syscall_name -> arg_list[NOT_REPLACE, arg2, ...]) by scanning the corpus, and replace these identifiers from the map by second scanning.
+We can identify the pattern of "**&(0x...)=**..." (assign the right value string or struct * to the addr) for each kind of syscall and extract them to glean and build the map (the pre-allocate args, e.g. syscall_name -> arg_list[NOT_REPLACE, arg2, ...]) by scanning the corpus, and replace these identifiers from the map by second scanning.

 Let's look at 4 example syscalls from corpus: